Ro1ste/CuracaoTravelPlanner/replit.md

 ## 🧪 Dev Mode - Testing Without Database

-**Dev Mode** allows you to test both the company and admin features without needing database setup or authentication.
+**Dev Mode is enabled by default in development!** This allows you to test both the company and admin features without needing database setup or authentication.
 Perfect for quick testing and demonstrations!

-### How to Enable Dev Mode:
+### How Dev Mode Works:

-1. **Add Environment Variables** in Replit Secrets:
-   - `USE_DEV_STORAGE=true` - Enables in-memory storage
+**Default Behavior:**
+- In development (`NODE_ENV=development`), the app automatically uses MemStorage
-   - `VITE_DEV_MODE=true` - Shows dev login buttons on frontend
+- Dev login buttons appear on the landing page automatically
+- Sample tasks are created on server startup
+- No database or Replit Auth configuration needed

+**To Disable Dev Mode (use real database in development):**
+1. **Add to Replit Secrets:** `USE_DEV_STORAGE=false`
+2. **Add to Replit Secrets:** `VITE_DEV_MODE=false` (optional, hides dev login buttons)
-2. **Restart the Application** to apply changes
+3. **Restart the Application**

-3. **Dev Login Buttons** will appear on the landing page:
+**Dev Login:**
-   - "Login as Company" - Test the company dashboard
+- "Login as Company" - Test the company dashboard with sample data
-   - "Login as Admin" - Test the admin dashboard
+- "Login as Admin" - Test the admin dashboard with oversight features

 ### Dev Mode Features: